priyanks25coder/Address-Reform/README.md

 - First of all we looked into serveal string matching algorithm, and decided to use the **Levenshtein distance Algorithm**.
 - The algorithm calculates the minimum number of single-character edits required to change one word into the other.
 Strings do not have to be the same length
 - After this, we solved the mispelling problem in fields by the use of **Fuzzy string matching** on fields that are standarized such as State, District.
-- Now at last in order to solve the problem of null/empty values in field, we decided to use the **PostOffice API** which fetches the information based on pincode.
+- Now at last in order to solve the problem of null/empty values in field, we decided to use the **Data Govt India Pincode API** which fetches the information based on pincode.
 We can get information regarding state, district and locality.
 - At last used **Regex** in each fields of address to trim the extra space as well as removal of special charcter such as (@,*) etc.
 - We returned the final formatted address as JSON object.